MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/service-management/auto-create-service-orders.md

 [!INCLUDE [banner](../includes/banner.md)]

 You can generate service orders that are based on a service agreement for the valid period of the service agreement.

 The service orders that you generate from a service agreement are all attached to the service agreement.

 Service orders are generated automatically from the following settings:

   - The service agreement interval that is set up in the service agreement lines.
 The service agreement interval indicates the frequency that service-order lines are created.
-For more information, see [About service intervals](about-service-intervals.md).
+For more information, see [Service intervals](service-intervals.md).

   - The period that you specify to define the service period in the **From date** and **To date** fields in the **Create service orders** form.
 For more information, see [Create service orders automatically](create-service-orders-automatically.md).

   - The **Combine service orders** option on the service agreement header.
 This option defines whether service order lines generated from a service agreement, combines service orders according to employee, service task, service object, or service agreement.
 For more information, see [Combine service orders](combine-service-orders.md).

   - The **Time window** option on the service agreement line.
 The time window defines how far a service order line can move with regard to its calculated date.
-For more information, see [About time windows](about-time-windows.md).
+For more information, see [Time windows](time-windows.md).

 > [!NOTE]
 > <P>If the day that is specified for a service order is not open in the calendar that you have selected in the <STRONG>Service management parameters</STRONG> form, a message will indicate that there is a calendar conflict.
 You can safely ignore the message; the service order will be created, even though the day is closed on the calendar.</P>

 ## Example 1